 If the answer is yes, you may begin to work on simple, non-confronting willingness exercises based on the various core processes of the ACT model that include cognitive defusion, mindfulness and clarifying values.

 Infusing Principles of ACT Into PT Practice

-Physical therapists are in a unique position to impact change in the chronic pain epidemic that we are facing in America (11).
-Psychologically informed practice is a beautiful marriage between the mind and body.
-It is a point on an imaginary line between the narrowly focused biomedical model and the cognitive-behavioral approaches developed for the treatment of mental illness (pain and psychopathology are not synonymous).
-Utilizing ACT principles such as creative hopelessness in physical therapy practice is a great way to boost adherence to treatment.
-It is also a way to bring your patients back in contact with activities they have tossed out the window during the struggle with pain.
+Physical therapists are in the unique position to impact change amidst the chronic pain epidemic that we are facing in America (11).
+Psychologically informed practice is a beautiful marriage between mind and body.
+It is a point on the imaginary line between the narrowly focused biomedical model and the cognitive-behavioral approaches developed for the treatment of mental illness (pain and psychopathology are not synonymous).
+Utilizing ACT principles, such as creative hopelessness, in physical therapy practice is a great way to boost patient adherence to treatment.
+It is also a way to bring your patients back in contact with activities they have abandoned in their struggle with pain.
 Moreover, techniques used in ACT can also help your patients cope with feelings of anxiousness or melancholy.

 To learn more about ACT, download the free ACT Starter Kit by going to www.DrJoeTatta.com/75Download.

-Inside is a full explanation of the ACT model for pain, a few metaphors you can use in therapy, as well as some of the latest research about the effectiveness of ACT for chronic pain.
+Inside, you will find a full explanation of the ACT model for pain, a few metaphors you can use in therapy, as well as some of the latest research confirming the effectiveness of ACT for chronic pain.

 1- Hayes, S. C., Pistorello, J., & Levin, M. E. (2012).
 Acceptance and commitment therapy as a unified model of behavior change.
 The Counseling Psychologist, 40(7), 976-1002.